binkley/kotlin-curiously-recurring-template-pattern/README.md

 depends on subtypes expressed at generic parameter `B`.
 This is how CRTP works.

+### When to use

+When you have a base class needing to return a subtype, and you have refactored the common code from the subtypes into the base type.
+This is a common case for fluent APIs, but turns up elsewhere as well.

+### Notes

 Note this property in the base:

 ```kotlin